jonthon/ForeverCal/README.md

 MOTIVE:
 -------

-The main motive of this module is to improve explicitness from the built-in python weekday interface (``calendar.weekday``).
+The main motive of this module is to implement a more explicit weekday interface as opposed to the built-in python weekday interface. (``calendar.weekday``).

 Python weekday hardcodes its index => weekday mapper: 0 => 'Mon', 1 => 'Tue', 2 => 'Wed', ... etc. Compared to this module, that mapper is True for genesis date 1/1/1.
 However, this module offers more flexibility to specify a custom genesis date (Yes, even today) with args ``(y, m, d, weekday)`` to ``*Date`` interfaces.
 A genesis date derives a new mapper that's compatible with a specified subject date (even earlier than the genesis date).
 However, it only works for any given year > 0.